 Care Acre will work collaboratively with local CAMHS services and other specialist teams to help those young people who are struggling with mental health issues.
 This will be written into the Care/Placement plans for them and they will have full encouragement from staff to gain the help needed to gain recovery for their mental health.
 We will be promoting at all times a range of treatment options for them which they have the right to access while they are with us.

-Our Consultant Clinical Psychologists can provide a range of individual psychological therapies, including Cognitive Behavioral Therapy, Psycho-analytic Therapy, Person-centered, Solution-Focused Therapy, Motivational Interviewing and Narrative Therapy.
+We can provide a range of individual psychological therapies, including Cognitive Behavioral Therapy, Psycho-analytic Therapy, Person-centered, Solution-Focused Therapy, Motivational Interviewing and Narrative Therapy.
 Any use of therapy is determined by the outcome of a clinical assessment for the young person.
 The assessment will then guide the type, level and duration of any therapy or therapeutic input.

 We have a very clear vision for the children and young people we care for.
 Using long established systems of care and support along with a continuing skills development programme for our entire team, our target for each and every young person is to enrich their lives with new life skills, and provide a renewed sense of wellbeing, to achieve a good level of education or working experiences and to improve their prospects for the future.
 We aim to make a real difference to young lives.